geut/dat-workshop/problems/en/08/README.md

-# 8 - Autorizando a otros peers :horse: :hamster: :rabbit:
+# 8 - Otherizing other peers :horse: :hamster: :rabbit:

-Hasta ahora todo lo que hemos visto ha involucrado pruebas locales con nuestra db pero no hemos interactuado mucho con el resto de nuestros compas.
+Until now, all that we've seen has involved local tests with our database but we have not interacted much with the rest of our computers.

-Es tiempo de cambiar eso.
+It's time to change that.

 ## Back to hyperdb & hypercore

-Recuerdan que estamos usando hypercore y encima de el, hyperdb.
-Hagamos un breve repaso juntos, hasta ahora sabemos que:
+Remember that we are using hypercore and on top of that, hyperdb.
+Let's make a quick pass over both, until know we know that

-- Dat es _singlewriter_, por ahora.
+- Dat is _singlewriter_, for now.
-- `hypercore` es el :heartpulse: de Dat.
+- `hypercore` is the :heartpulse: of Dat.
-- `hypercore` nos permite crear un _feed_ (estructura de datos) donde podemos escribir/leer y que podemos compartir.
+- `hypercore` allows us to create a _feed_ (data structure) where we can write/read and share.
-- Cada _feed_ nos da una clave pública que nos sirve para identificarnos.
+- Each _feed_ gives us a public key that can serve to identify it (and us).
-- Un _feed_ puede ser visto como un _append-only log_.
+- A _feed_ can be seen like an _append-only log_.
-- `hyperdb` es una db que opera sobre un **conjunto** de feeds (hypercores).
+- `hyperdb` is a db that operates over a **group** of feeds (hypercores).
-- `hyperdb` habilita a Dat a soportar _multiwriters_
+- `hyperdb` allows DAt to support _multiwriter_

-## Cómo permitimos a otros peers qué escriban en nuestro feed?
+## How can we let other peers write on our feed?

-Funciona de la siguiente manera: una operación de escritura en el feed del autor original (el creador de nuestro chat, en nuestro caso), indica que determinado peer puede escribir.
-La forma de identificar al peer es mediante su clave pública (`PK`), es decir, este peer :horse: debe pasarme su `PK` de alguna forma.
+It works in the following way: an writing operation in the original author's feed (the creator of our chat, in our case), indicates the peer that wants to write.
+The form to identify the peer is through their public key (`PK`), to say, this peer :horse: could pass their `PK` of their way.

-Internamente, hyperdb **escribe** en el feed, como si fuera un mensaje mas (aunque es un mensaje especial), que determinado peer :horse: puede escribir.
+Internally, hyperdb **writes** in the feed, as if it was another message (but a special message) which determines a peer :horse: can write.

-## Ejercicio
+## Exercise

-1. `Saga` debe soportar un nuevo metodo (API) que le permitira autorizar a un peer.
-Este método `_authorize` recibirá como parámetro una `PK`.
+1. `Saga` should support a new method (API) which permits it to authorize a peer.
+This method `_authorize` receives a parameter `PK`.
-2. Este nuevo método retorna una promesa que cuando resuelve exitosamente entrega un string: `AUTHORIZED`, y cuando hace el reject, devuelve el error.
+2. This new method returns a promise that when it resolves successfully, delives a string `AUTHORIZED`, and when it rejects, it passes the error through.

 ## Test